noiseprotocol/noise_spec/noise.md

  * **`GENERATE_KEYPAIR()`**: Returns a new Curve25519 keypair.

  * **`DH(privkey, pubkey)`**: Executes the Curve25519 DH function (aka "X25519"
-   in some other specifications).
+   in some specifications).
 If the function detects an invalid public key, the output may be set to all zeros or any other value that doesn't leak information about the private key.